denisidoro/navi/README.md

 Etymology
 ---------

-[Navi](https://zelda.gamepedia.com/Navi), short for "Navigator", is a character from [The Legend of Zelda Ocarina of Time](https://zelda.gamepedia.com/Ocarina_of_Time) that provides [Link](https://zelda.gamepedia.com/Link) with a variety of clues to help him solve puzzles and make progress in his quest.
+[Navi](https://zelda.gamepedia.com/Navi) is a character from [The Legend of Zelda Ocarina of Time](https://zelda.gamepedia.com/Ocarina_of_Time) that provides [Link](https://zelda.gamepedia.com/Link) with a variety of clues to help him solve puzzles and make progress in his quest.